datta-TG/TensorFlowResnet-IBMCloud/README.md

 ![Screenshot](KubernetesPaid1.PNG)

-We'll choose the Standard Plan for this documentation as the Free Plan may fall short in resources when deploying your pods.
+We'll choose the Standard Plan for this documentation as the Free Plan may fall short of resources when deploying your pods.
 We highly recommend using a Standard Plan with the hardware that suits you the best.
 If you're selecting the Standard Plan, please make sure you select the adequate requirements,

 * Select your Kubernetes Version to be the latest available or the required one by your application.
 In this example, we have set it to be '1.18.13'.
 * Select Infrastructure as 'Classic'.